The HVAC Sales Guide for Growing Companies: How to Create an Effective Sales Process Based on Strategy

 Step 3: Qualifying

 You might assume that any lead who’s willing to give you the time of day is a potential customer worth pursuing.
-Unfortunately, that’s not always the case.
+Unfortunately,

 Focusing your energy on a few high-quality sales leads is often better than trying to sell to everyone who crosses your path – especially because many of them aren’t yet ready to hire you or don’t have the budget for your services.